dlr-eoc/prosEO/deploy/hands/README.md

 - `group_vars/k8s_cluster/addons.yml`
 - `group_vars/k8s_cluster/k8s_cluster.yml`

 The `inventory.ini` file was replaced by a `hosts.yml` file.
-This file must be updated, whenever the physical (VM) infrastructure has been changed.
+This file must be updated according to the physical (VM) infrastructure, and whenever the infrastructure has been changed.

+A file `predeploy.yml` has been added to setup the networking in newly provisioned hosts.
+In this file the IP address of the network gateway must be updated to the actual IP address of the provisioned gateway.

 # Deploy the configuration